PSBP-Library/psbp-library.github.io/index.md

 The `PSBP` library also strictly separates *external* specifications and corresponding implementations from *internal* specifications and corresponding implementations.

-Specifications, both internal and external, are defined as `trait`'s that declare members for *binary type constructors* and *unary type constructors* for them to belong to *type constructor classes*.
+Specifications, both internal and external, are defined as `trait`'s that declare members for *binary type constructors* and *unary type constructors* in order to belong to *type constructor classes*.

 Implementations, both internal and external, are defined as `given`'s that define members for binary type constructors and unary type constructors such that they belong to type constructor classes.